core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Reference on achieving proof-of-possession for group members and Group Manager.

 * Not only CWTs but also CCSs can be tagged.

+* Clearer generalization of delivery of messages protected in pairwise mode.

 * Generalized use of the Block2 Option in protected (group) requests.